A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 While you’re on the quest to find and attract new customers and leads, don’t forget about the ones you already have.
 Share your video content and channel with relevant email lists.
 Encourage your contacts to check out a blog post you’ve in which embedded a video to increase both the video and website traffic or direct them to a relevant playlist you’ve curated.
 Sending an email newsletter with valuable information and video content is another great way to keep your contacts engaged.

 Do your videos help solve a problem or answer a question?
-If so, engaging with popular question and answer sites like Quora might be a great marketing technique for your business.
+If so, engaging with popular Q&A sites like Quora might be a great marketing technique for your business.
 Monitor questions and share video content users will find helpful.

 Does your company have a relationship with another company that has a great YouTube presence?
 Ask them to collaborate!
 Collaborating with others is a fun way for both channels to gain exposure to another audience.
 Create a video or playlist together.
 There are a lot of options to creatively collaborate with other brands, just make sure that their audience and goal is similar to yours.
 The partnership should align with your marketing strategy.